biothings/bte-auto-demos/README.md

 #### /demotests/:runStamp/:file

 You may additionally specify the file to retrieve.
 Files included are the run summary and results files for each query.
-Query files take on the corresponding name from the [december demo query file](https://github.com/NCATSTranslator/minihackathons).
+Query files take on the corresponding name from the queries folder.

 ### /demotests/compare